shabbir32/android-kernel-rosy/README.md

 ```
 * Clean, optimized, and minimal imports of code for rosy (based on riva-o-oss branch).
 * Optimized touchscreen drivers (fixed freezing and reduced debugging).
-* Compiled with GCC 8.3.0 and all code warnings fixed.
+* Can be compiled with GCC 9.2.0, all code warnings are fixed.
 * Compiler tuned for Cortex-A53 (CPU optimization).
 * F2FS support.
-* Miscellaneous improvements that are not listed here.
+* Miscellaneous config improvements that are not listed here.
 ```

 ##### Information: